 As a business or property owner in the state of Maryland, you know that security is a real concern.
-According to the Federal Bureau of Investigation (FBI), property crimes, including burglary, larceny and theft totaled more than 328,000 incidences, as reported statewide for the 2010 counting year.
-These crimes cost millions of dollars in repair and replacement costs, as well as higher insurance premiums and, in cases of serious damage, expensive losses of inventory, sales or production.
+According to the Federal Bureau of Investigation (FBI), property crimes, including burglary, larceny, and theft totaled more than 328,000 incidences, as reported statewide for the 2010 counting year.
+These crimes cost millions of dollars in repair and replacement costs, as well as higher insurance premiums and, in cases of severe damage, costly losses of inventory, sales or production.

 When hit with this type of crime, property owners sometimes try to handle it themselves by beefing up lighting and fencing or installing cameras.
 When these methods fail, owners often turn to a professional Maryland security company in an effort to save their assets.
 If you are ready to get serious about protecting your property with a professional security service, but are unsure of how to choose the right one, here are seven critical questions you must ask before you hire.